IVSoftware/CheckboxTest/README.md

-Granted, this is the more complicated answer but when I tried simply setting IsTabStop to false it didn't work, and didn't focus the intended button.
+Granted, this is the more complicated answer but when I tried simply setting `IsTabStop` to `false` I couldn't get that to work, and didn't focus the intended button.
+I tested this as a proof of concept and will link my repo in the comments.

-Step One, we need an iterator for the `ContentDiaolg` controls (because it's predefined, not "our" dialog, not "our" controls).
+**Step One**, we need an iterator for the `ContentDiaolg` controls (because it's predefined, not "our" dialog, not "our" controls).

 ~~~
 private IEnumerable<DependencyObject> Traverse(DependencyObject parent)